hleve/sensor_workshop/README.md

 # Environmental Data Collection using Raspberry Pi

-The goal of this project is on making the entire process as user-friendly and accessible as possible.
+The goal of this project is to make the process of creating and using Raspberry Pi based Environmental Sensors as user-friendly and accessible as possible.

 In general, the workflow should be:

 ```mermaid